aureliusde/FFBot-Ascend-Tool/README.md

 ## Contributing

-Feel free to fork and improve the tool!
-Suggestions and pull requests are welcome.
+Feel free to fork the project and submit improvements!

 ---